Cupid Triumphant

 sketchfab

-Cupid Triumphant, 1814, Bertel Thorvaldsens, plaster, height 144 cm.
+Cupid Triumphant, 1814, Bertel Thorvaldsen, plaster, height 144 cm.
 Thorvaldsens Museum (Copenhagen, Denmark).
 Made with ReMake and ReCap from AutoDesk.
-The fact that the god of love, Cupid, is the figure most commonly seen in Thorvaldsen’s art is related to Cupid’s also being the most powerful figure in classical mythology – not because he is physically strong, but because he represents the power to which both human beings and gods are subject.
-Cupid Triumphant is about Cupid’s superior power in relation to the gods.
-“Triumphant” means purely and simply “victorious” – victorious over the other gods: Hercules is one of the first to have thrown in the towel in the form of the lion skin hanging over the tree stump behind Cupid.
-Apollo has handed over his beloved lyre to Cupid: it stands behind the tree stump; Jupiter has placed his thunderbolt at Cupid’s feet, and Mars has surrendered his helmet.
-For more updates, please follow @GeoffreyMarchal on Twitter.
+The figure most commonly featured in Thorvaldsen's art is the god of love, Cupid, due to his powerful status in classical mythology - not because he is physically strong, but because he represents the power that both humans and gods submit to.
+Cupid Triumphant showcases Cupid's superior strength compared to the gods.
+"Triumphant" simply means victorious - victorious over other gods: Hercules is one of the first to surrender by hanging his lion skin on a tree stump behind Cupid.
+Apollo has handed over his lyre to Cupid, which stands behind the tree stump; Jupiter has placed his thunderbolt at Cupid's feet, and Mars has surrendered his helmet.
+Follow GeoffreyMarchal on Twitter for more updates.

 Download Model from sketchfab